ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 --------------
 View full change log at https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

+Release 2.9.0
+Added option to filter live connections by hostnames and IP addresses.
+Added options to whitelist or blacklist courses and enrollments by term.
+Separated person city and address into separate settings.
+Added live import URL to the Live Import settings area.
+Number of strings updated, some settings renamed.
+Fixed bug that would cause user addresses to be overwritten.
+Fixed fatal DB error when phone, address, or city options are enabled in some cases.
+Fixed false username collisions when username capitalization does not match.
+Improved failure HTTP codes for live connections

 Release 2.7.1
 Get the term code from the XLS code if possible.
 Prevent course names longer than 255 characters.
 Moving minimum Moodle version to 2.4.

 Release 2.7.0
 Fix LMB down notification emails.

 Release 2.6.2
 Fix problem where users were not dropped from crosslists during an extract processing.